saambarati/profiles/readme.md

 will print the time it took between the last suite duo of  `beg('test1')` and `end('test1')`.

 You can also run a suite of profiles for one given name and profiles will collect an array of beginning and ending time values.
-Profiles also provides a convenience `reduce` method to take the ending array and the beginning array and produces a new array with the diffs between their times.
+Profiles also provides a convenience `compact` method to take the ending array and the beginning array and produces a new array with the diffs between their times.

     var i = 1